samusyrjanen/gentrification-project/doc/REPORT.md

 ## Motivation Behind the Mini Project and the Initial Plan

-In real estate a common profit maximisation strategy is to try and make purchaces in an area which is about to gentrify, then renovate properties bought to sell them once gentrification is in full swing.
-The strategy has been shown to produce increase profits by several percentage points over purchaces made without considering gentrification.
+In real estate a common profit maximisation strategy is to try and make purchaces in an area which is about to gentrify, then renovate properties bought, and finally sell them once gentrification is in full swing.
+The strategy has been shown to produce an increase in profits by several percentage points over purchaces made without considering gentrification.

-Thus, a real estate speculator faces the following problem of finding areas about to gentrify.
+Thus, a real estate speculator faces the problem of finding areas about to gentrify.
 Though statistical data of e.g. incomes and housing prices is available, shifting through all the timeseries found in the data is not only time consuming but also far from what a real estate speculator should be doing,